matheusleusin/Paper-The_Emergence_of_Artificial_Intelligence/README.md

 # Replication Code for "Breaking in or Breaking Through?
 How Local Specialisations Shape the Integration of AI Technologies"

 This repository contains the full R implementation for the analysis presented in the paper: *"Breaking in or Breaking Through?
-How Local Specialisations Shape the Integration of AI Technologies"* (https://www.tandfonline.com/doi/full/10.1080/10438599.2025.2558626).
+How Local Specialisations Shape the Integration of AI Technologies"*.
+The published paper can be accessed [here](https://www.tandfonline.com/doi/full/10.1080/10438599.2025.2558626/).

 The code and supporting files can be used to reproduce all calculations, figures, and robustness analyses presented in the paper.
+For a user-friendly overview of the code and the main estimations, please see the supplementary [html](https://matheusleusin.github.io/Paper-The_Emergence_of_Artificial_Intelligence/) summary file (also available as index.html in this repository).

 ## Documentation Map

 The remainder of this README is structured to guide you from high-level concepts to technical implementation:

     *   🎥 Video & Visual Abstract: A multimedia summary of the paper's core findings (Video + Infographic).
     *   🗂️ Repository & Documentation Overview
     *   ⚡ Quick Start: Step-by-step instructions on how to reproduce the analysis using the R scripts.